The Hill of the Skull

 The Resting Place

 This tomb is the place believed by many to be the resting place of Jesus.
 Some archaeologists question the authenticity of the tomb because typological features suggest that it is a tomb originally hewn in the time of the Old Testament and not a “new tomb” as specifically stated in Scripture.

-Garden Tomb (Christian Travel Study Program) Presents the merit of the site as a better environment for meditation and worship, but holds to the Holy Sepulcher as the more probable location for the events of the cross.
+Garden Tomb (See the Holy Land) Presents the merit of the site as a better environment for meditation and worship but holds to the Holy Sepulcher as the more probable location for the events of the cross.

 The Garden Tomb (Orange Street Congregational Church, London) An interview with the keeper of the tomb in 1965.

 Garden Tomb (GoJerusalem) A secular perspective on the Garden Tomb and its location.

 Garden Tomb – Jerusalem (Sacred Destinations) Presents some of the problems with the site of the Garden Tomb, accompanied by the history and what to look for when you arrive.